 The Loan Trust can either be set up as an Absolute Trust (the beneficiaries have an absolute right to the growth on the fund and can demand access once they reach adulthood) or a Discretionary Trust (the Trustees decide who will benefit from the Trust fund and when).

 You are only able to access the amount loaned into the Trust and no withdrawals are permitted once this loan has been fully repaid.
-It is important to note that the outstanding loan remains inside your estate at all times, although loan repayments which are used to supplement income may also help reduce your IHT liability.
+It is important to note that the loan remains inside your estate at all times, although loan repayments which are used to supplement income may also help reduce your IHT liability.

-If you decide that you no longer need access to the amount loaned into Trust, you can choose to waive the right to repayment (partially or in full) or pass the right to the loan to another person.
+If you decide that you no longer need access to the amount loaned into Trust, you can choose to waive the right of repayment (partially or in full) or pass the right to the loan to another person.
 Any loan given away will be outside your estate after seven years, unless covered by an exemption.

 Partial loan repayments should be spent for the structure to be most effective for IHT planning, but they are not income, so can’t be used to make gifts out of excess income.